 When you make changes to the Network Settings, be sure to write down the new IP Address or label the chassis.
 After you save your changes and reboot, you will have to redirect the browser to the new IP address and log in again in order to access the appliance.

 To view and configure the Network Settings:

-On the Administration page, click Network on the sidebar.
-The Network Configuration page opens, as shown in the following example.
+1. On the Administration page, click Network on the sidebar.